ArthurMatthys/OverRide/level03/walkthrough.md

 	0x1 to 0x9  and 0x10 to 0x15-> call of decrypt(ctx)
 ```

-It's easy to guess that if we any of the value of ctx can give us an access to the promt, it will be a fix state.
+It's easy to guess that if any of the value of ctx can give us an access to the promt, it will be a fix state.
 So we need to know what's param_1 and param_2.

 ```assembly